Why are we doing a Tairāwhiti wellbeing survey?

 How often will the Trust carry out the Tairāwhiti Wellbeing Survey?

 This is a longitudinal project for us.
-We plan to roll it out every year or two years over a long-term period so we can see trends, identify needs and understand the impact of Trust investments.
+We plan to roll it out every year or two years over a long-term so we can see trends, identify needs and understand the impact of Trust investments.
+We have now completed two surveys, in 2022 and 2023.

-We do not capture any information in the Tairāwhiti Wellbeing Survey that can be used to identify any survey respondent individually.
+We do not capture any information in the Tairāwhiti Wellbeing Survey that can be used to individually identify any survey respondent.

 We use the Zoho platform to hold all survey data.
 The servers are based in Australia and all data is governed by the General Data Protection Regulation (GDPR) rules, with compliance automatically enforced via the Zoho platform.

-Here are further links to our platform security.
+Here are further links to our platform security and privacy policy.

 How we handle your Data